frostbyte-ds/frostbyte-ds/README.md

 # 👋 Hi, I'm James.

-I'm an MSc Applied Data Science with Statistics student and BSc Mathematics graduate from the University of Exeter.
+I'm an MSc Applied Data Science and Statistics student and BSc Mathematics graduate from the University of Exeter.
 I enjoy working on data-driven problems that sit at the intersection of statistics, machine learning, and real-world impact.

 Most of my work is in **R** (my primary language), but I also have experience in **Python** and **MATLAB**.
 My background includes everything from modelling disease risk across Brazil using **Generalised Additive Models**, to applying **Bayesian inference** to understand cognitive function in schizophrenia.
 I like using data to uncover structure, communicate clearly, and build insights that actually inform decisions.